leolin2351/sep10-freedom-project/blog/entry05.md

 ##### 4/11/25

 <h1>CONTEXT:</h1>
 <p>In this blog entry we continued where we left off on blog 4.
-We have to choose a tool on blog 4 but tinker alittle bit with it.
+We have to choose a tool on blog 4 but tinker a little bit with it.
 But in this blog entry we had to continue where we left off in blog 4.
-I choose A-frame because when watching A-frame i was able to see a 3d visual of a scene and i got curious of how i can do it.
-I started to tinker with what i was curioused about.
-During this week i was tinkering around witht the particle and added camera perspective.
-I was able to learn these code because i watched <a href="https://www.youtube.com/watch?v=8BeoaNm5kzw">Sulaeman</a>.
+I choose A-frame because when watching A-frame I was able to see a 3d visual of a scene and I got curious about how I could do it.
+I started to tinker with what I was curious about.
+During this week i was tinkering around with the particle and added camera perspective.
+I was able to learn these codes because I watched <a href="https://www.youtube.com/watch?v=8BeoaNm5kzw">Sulaeman</a>.
 He taught me how to add particle into my webpage and showed me different types of particle.
 Which got me curioused and made me want to try it myself.
 Here my code and what i did:</p>

 ```bash
 <html>